UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 (which both fall under the "numeric" umbrella type) to represent numbers and perform arithmetic.
 Strings are used to represent data that should be thought of as "text", such as words, names, paths, URLs, and more.
-Factors help us
-encode variables that represent *categories*; a factor variable takes one of a discrete set of values known as *levels* (one for each category).
 There are other basic data types in Python, such as *set* and *complex*, but we do not use these in this textbook.

 ```{code-cell} ipython3